renm226/iot-scanner/README.md

+#
+The fastest way to explore all features is simulation mode, which generates synthetic IoT devices with realistic vulnerabilities, open ports, and fingerprints no network or root access needed.
+Command go run ./cmd/scanner/ -test -dashboard -port 8080

+Figure 1: simulated results
+Resultimages\image.png

-# IoT Device Security Scanner
+ IoT Device Security Scanner

 A real-time, agent-free network security tool written in Go that discovers, fingerprints, and assesses the security posture of IoT devices on a local network — all from a single scanning host, with no agents required on target devices.